NotWoods/tigeroakes.com/content/posts/javascript-events/index.md

   source: https://css-tricks.com
   link: https://css-tricks.com/the-thinking-behind-simplifying-event-handlers/
 title: The Thinking Behind Simplifying Event Handlers
-description: How to reduce both the amount of code written and the number of listeners needed for Javascript event handlers.
+description: How to reduce both the amount of code written and the number of listeners needed for JavaScript event handlers.
 date: 2019-05-09 00:00:00
 author: tiger
 editor: chris_coyier